marijnh/Eloquent-JavaScript/04_data.md

 [Chapter ?](object#obj_methods).

 Properties that contain functions are generally called _methods_ of the value they belong to.
-As in, “_toUpperCase_ is a method of a string”.
+As in, "_toUpperCase_ is a method of a string".

 {{id array_methods}}